The Voice UK series 4

 The Voice UK is a British television music competition to find new singing talent.
 The fourth series started on 10 January 2015.
-Emma Willis and Marvin Humes return as hosts, alongside coaches will.i.am, Sir Tom Jones, and Ricky Wilson.
-Kylie Minogue did not return due to touring commitments and was replaced by Rita Ora.
-On 4 April 2015, Stevie McCrorie was announced the winner of the season making him the first winner to have received an all-chair turn in the blind auditions.
-This also marks Ricky Wilson's first win as coach.
+Emma Willis and Marvin Humes returned as hosts, alongside coaches will.i.am, Sir Tom Jones, and Ricky Wilson.
+Kylie Minogue did not return because of her touring commitments, and was replaced by Rita Ora.
+On 4 April 2015, Stevie McCrorie was announced the winner of the series, making him the first winner to have received an all-chair turn in the blind auditions.
+It was also Ricky Wilson's first win as coach.

 Coaches

-On 22 March 2014, Kylie Minogue confirmed that she would not be returning for another series, however when asked if she would return if filming dates were moved she said "I would have to think about it really seriously as I did for this series".
-Two days later, the BBC confirmed that she was not quitting the show.
-However, on 11 April 2014, Minogue tweeted that she would not be returning and on 23 September, it was announced that Rita Ora would join returning coaches will.i.am, Tom Jones and Ricky Wilson.
+On 22 March 2014, Kylie Minogue confirmed that she would not be returning for another series; when asked if she would return under different circumstances, she said "I would have to think about it really seriously as I did for this series".
+Two days later, the BBC confirmed that she was not quitting the show, but on 11 April 2014, Minogue tweeted that she would not be returning and on 23 September, it was announced that Rita Ora would replace her.

-Emma Willis and Marvin Humes returned as co-presenters.